404notfound-erdosbootcampproject/reddit_analysis/README.md

 Our preliminary analysis showed that the data for meme posts and non-meme posts is shaped very differently, so for this project, we decided to restrict our analysis to non-meme posts.

+Anatomy of a Reddit post:
+A post on Reddit has several key features.
+It has a title and a body, the latter of which may include non-text content.
+Users may assign upvotes and downvotes to a post, indicating their preference for the post.
+The different between the number of upvotes and downvotes is the post's score.
+Users may add comments in two ways: they may comment directly on the post ("top-level" comments), or they may add a comment in response to another comment.

+Given a particular post on r/WallStreetBets, we considered the following features:
+- The length of the title
+- The length of the body
+- The score
+- The ratio of upvotes to downvotes
+- The number of top-level comments on the post
+- The number of top-level comments in the first hour
+- The total number of all comments on the post

 ## Resources we used
 - Resource 1: